futurearchitecture/ArchVault/1 - Inbox/Example - User Stories to Code.md

 - Store new passwords securely in the database

-generate a data model in detail for each microservice
+GPT Prompt: generate a data model in detail for each microservice

 1. User Registration Service
 Data Model: